Gol

 To understand this problem deeply, I created a persona of someone directly experiencing these challenges.

 To familiarize myself with the current offering in the task-management space.
-I conducted a competitive analysis of 3 products- Marvin, TickTick, and Todoist.
-Key strengths and areas of improvement stood out among each.
+I conducted a competitive analysis of 3 products- Marvin, TickTick, & Todoist.
+Key strengths & areas of improvement stood out among each.

 Psychology-based